egeromin/wellington/README.md

 ## MathJax (Latex) support

 Using mathjax (latex) in the blog posts requires a hack.
-To prevent any latex to be rendered by the markdown parser, it will have to be wrapped in code tags, for example
+To prevent the latex to be rendered by the markdown parser, it has to be marked as code in markdown, for example

 ```markdown